Organica-Ai-Solutions/NIS_Protocol/dev/examples/enhanced_memory_example/README.md

 - How frequently it's accessed
 - Emotional salience

-Memories that decay below a threshold are automatically marked as forgotten.
+Memories that decay below a threshold are systematically marked as forgotten.

 ## Neuroplasticity Implementation